TX-spatial/SciPy2020_Poster.github.io/Analysis.md

 |    3045 | 1103671546765 |       0.00834386 |

 ![Before](img/before_Kc130.png)
+**Figure 3 Parallel linestrings of Kc 130 road in Kimble County**

 ### Analyzing linestrings to obtain single linestring
+Finding and removing the parallel linestrings require checking of pairs of linestring without repetition.
+For this purpose we benefitted from *itertools.combination()* function.
+Based on the analysis two pairs of parallel linestrings were identified and automatically one from each case is dropped.
+The updated list of linestrings are shown in Table 6 and the map formed by these is shown in Figure 4.

 ```python
 import itertools
 num = 6 # No of linestrings in Kc 130